12 Health Care Stocks Moving In Tuesday's After-Market Session - Benzinga

 Gainers

-- Anixa Biosciences ANIX stock increased by 9.66% to $2.86.
-The market value of their outstanding shares is at $86.3 million.
+- IMAC Holdings IMAC shares moved upwards by 7.14% to $0.91.
+The market value of their outstanding shares is at $24.1 million.
+The company's, Q4 earnings came out 3 days ago.

-- Kaleido Biosciences KLDO shares rose 9.36% to $0.19.
-This security traded at a volume of 878.0K shares come close, making up 140.4% of its average volume over the last 100 days.
-The company's market cap stands at $8.0 million.
+- Cyclerion Therapeutics CYCN stock moved upwards by 6.17% to $1.02.
+The market value of their outstanding shares is at $44.2 million.

-- Regulus Therapeutics RGLS shares moved upwards by 7.04% to $0.26.
-The market value of their outstanding shares is at $37.9 million.
+- TherapeuticsMD TXMD stock moved upwards by 5.62% to $0.28.
+Today's trading volume for this security ended up closing at 3.9 million shares, which is 56.3 percent of its average volume over the last 100 days.
+The company's market cap stands at $121.3 million.

 Losers